 Type- Individual

-All the designs in the video use waste cardboard paper as their input.
+All the designs in the video use waste cardboard paper as their image input.
 Each output is a buildable architectural form generated in a single click, complete with assembly diagrams and logical construction sequencing.
 All designs were developed using the RAG workflow, grounded in fabrication-aware logic.

 Studio Instructor-